wemake-services/django-test-migrations/README.md

 ]
 ```

-And then in your CI run:
+Then in your CI run:

 ```bash
 python manage.py check --deploy